-- 1. Prevent and to respond to the discharge of petroleum products from the Facility; - Document used oil and waste management practices; and - Minimize hazards to human health or the environment from fire, explosions, hurricanes and tornadoes, or any unplanned release of hazardous waste to the air, soil, groundwater or surface water.
+- 1. Prevent and to respond to the discharge of petroleum products from the Facility; - 2.
+Document used oil and waste management practices; and - 3.
+Minimize hazards to human health or the environment from fire, explosions, hurricanes and tornadoes, or any unplanned release of hazardous waste to the air, soil, groundwater or surface water.

 Due to the Facility's location, the potential exists for oil products to be accidentally discharged to waters of the United States.
-The Facility has above-ground oil storage capacity greater than registered in accordance with the Florida Department of Environmental Protection (FDEP)
+The Facility has above-ground oil storage capacity greater than 1,320 gallons.
+Therefore, this ICP includes a Spill Prevention, Control and Countermeasures (SPCC) Plan in accordance with Rule 40 CFR 112.
+Applicable storage tanks have been registered in accordance with the Florida Department of Environmental Protection (FDEP) requirements.